Summer Undergraduate Research Fellowship - UH

 Please be aware this is a competitive program with finite funding, and the Office of Undergraduate Research receives many more strong proposals than they are able to fund.
 For this reason, UH faculty are encouraged to limit their submissions to only two proposals for a single SURF competition.
 The staff at the Office of Undergraduate Research is unable to share specific information about the assessment of individual applications after the decisions have been made.

 - Full-time participation in 10-week program

-- It is assumed that students will not take a summer course; if a student MUST take a summer course for extenuating circumstances, petitions within this spirit may be accepted on a case-by-case basis by completing a petition form; petition form is due March 22nd
+- It is assumed that students will not take a summer course.
+If a student MUST take a summer course for extenuating circumstances, petitions within this spirit may be accepted on a case-by-case basis by completing a petition form.
+A student cannot earn course credit for the SURF program.

-- Attend weekly Brown Bag Lectures each Wednesday from noon - 1 p.m.
+- Attend weekly summer Brown Bag Lectures each Wednesday from noon - 1 p.m.

-- Participate at Undergraduate Research Day 2013, which will take place Thursday, October 10 at 4 p.m., by presenting a research poster and submitting an abstract for event program
+- Participate at Undergraduate Research Day 2018, which will take place in October 2018, by presenting a research poster

 - SURF recipients' and faculty mentors' names and photos will be included in the annual Undergraduate Research Day booklet and in other online and print promotional materials.

 Please contact Jennifer Asmussen, the Program Director, or Stuart Long, the Associate Dean of Undergraduate Research, if you have any questions or if you require additional information.